r96922081/Regex/README.md

 **Reference: Robert Sedgewick, Kevin Wayne, *Algorithhms*, 4th Edition**

-**Key notes**
+**Key notes**\
 The main idea is to build a NFA (Nondeterministic finite-state automata) and transit state by input.
-After reading all input, if one of its state is accepted state, then this NFA recognize this input.\
+After reading all input, if one of its state is accepted state, then this NFA recognize this input.
+\
+There are 2 major difference between NFA and DFA (Deterministic finite-state automata)\
+(1) NFA can be at many states at any time, while DFA can be at only one (2) NFA can transit from one state to another even if there is no input (ε transition), while DFA must read one input to transit